 | BLE | Bluetooth sensors, beacons, wearables | Scans for Bluetooth Low Energy advertisements |

 Discovery runs in the background.
-As devices appear and disappear from your network, Meggy updates its device registry automatically.
+As devices appear and disappear from your network, Meggy updates its device registry automatically and proactively suggests new devices worth connecting.

 Once devices are discovered, you can control them by simply talking to your assistant: